based on Reviews

 • is oxidized to GSSG (and reduced again with the help of the enzyme glutathione reductase)

-• Enzymes are proteins (require amino acids, zinc, vitamin B6 and B12)
+• Enzymes are proteins (they require amino acids, zinc, vitamin B6 and B12)

 • Enzymes require activators (selenium, zinc, manganese)